nnordby/twain/pages/product2/documentationGuide.md

 ---
-title: Name of Document  <!--The name of the document  -->
+title: Name of Document
-keywords: key1, key2, key 3  <!-- Enter the keywords that will assist in searches  -->
+keywords: key1, key2, key 3
-last_updated: May 01, 2020  <!-- Change the date the document was updated -->
+last_updated: May 01, 2020
 tags: [docs]
 summary: "Summarize the document and the information that it should cover."
-sidebar: product2_sidebar   <!-- Identify the navigation menu that this article will appear in  -->
+sidebar: product2_sidebar
-permalink: documentationGuide.html  <!-- permalink will be the markdown name of the document represented as an html Document -->
+permalink: documentationGuide.html
-folder: product2 <!-- Name of the document folder this article appears in  -->
+folder: product2
 ---

 ### Title 1